 Instructions

-- For the meatballs: place all of the meatball ingredients in a large bowl.
+- Place all of the meatball ingredients in a large bowl.
 Stir with a large spoon or use your hands to combine all the ingredients.
 You can add a few teaspoons of water if needed to make the process easier.

 - Shape the meat mixture into small balls (1/2 inch to 3/4 inch in size).
-Place on a sheet pan lined with cooking spray.
+Place on the prepared baking sheet.
 Coat the tops of the meatballs with cooking spray.

 - Broil for 8-10 minutes until meatballs are lightly browned.